Ben Graham Defines an Investment

 Safety: Protection against loss under all normal or reasonably likely conditions or variations.

 Satisfactory Return: Any rate or amount of return, however low, which the investor is willing to accept, provided he acts with reasonable intelligence.
+You should always aim to trade smarter, not harder and you can achieve this with tools such as forexduo.com.

 (Security Analysis, 1940)